-- Sec.
+- (f) The number of infant and toddler slots that have been contracted under section 1027 of article 3 of 2021 PA 87 in fiscal year 2021-2022. - (g) The number of additional cases and the number of children enrolled in child development and care above 160% of the federal poverty guidelines and the total cost for those cases, per month, in fiscal year 2021-2022. - (2) The report required under this section shall be completed and transmitted to the state budget director, the house and senate appropriations subcommittees responsible for the department of education, and the senate and house fiscal agencies not later than November 1, 2022. - Sec.
 1101.
-(1) From the funds appropriated in part 1 for data systems development, the department is allocated \$100.00 to do the following: - (a) Establish and lead a Michigan data analytics governingboard that ensures coordination across state agencies with
+(1) From the funds appropriated in part 1, the department is allocated \$100.00 to do the following: - (a) Establish and lead a Michigan data analytics governing board that ensures coordination across state agencies with oversight by the department of technology, management, and budget.
+This coordination must include, but is not limited to, the merging of state sets from different state agencies to fulfill aggregate data requests from policy makers, education, program providers, and research institutions to provide for a better understanding of the efficacy of state and local education and workforce development activities. - (b) Create a portal, managed by the department of technology, management, and budget, to establish a clear entry for aggregated data requests and a repository of fulfilled requests that includes clear rules for access to public state data. - 29 (c) In collaboration with CEPI, expand the P-20 longitudinal data system advisory council to include the following members:

-- 1 oversight by the department of technology, management, and budget. - 2 This coordination must include, but is not limited to, the merging - 3 of state sets from different state agencies to fulfill aggregate - 4 data requests from policy makers, education, program providers, and - 5 research institutions to provide for a better understanding of the - 6 efficacy of state and local education and workforce development - 7 activities. - 8 (b) Create a portal, managed by the department of technology, - 9 management, and budget, to establish a clear entry for aggregated - 10 data requests and a repository of fulfilled requests that includes - 11 clear rules for access to public state data. - 12 (c) In collaboration with CEPI, expand the P-20 longitudinal - 13 data system advisory council to include the following members: - (i) One representative who represents the interests of the - 15 Michigan Education Research Institute (MERI). - (ii) Two directors who represent the interests of Michigan - 17 Works!. - 18 (iii) Three individuals who represent the interests of - 19 businesses or industries. - 20 (iv) Appointees appointed by the governor from a list of - 21 nominees submitted by the speaker of the house of representatives - 22 and senate majority leader. - 23 (d) In collaboration with CEPI, expand the role of the P-20 - 24 longitudinal data system advisory council to see that it ensures - 25 that data it receives are understood and used correctly, that - 26 requests for aggregate data are delivered in a timely manner, and - 27 that the data are used to inform state policy and appropriations. - 28 (e) Improve and expand the grade K to age 16 data made - 29 available through the MiSchoolData by expanding it to include pre-K
+- (i) One representative who represents the interests of the Michigan Education Research Institute (MERI). - (ii) Two directors who represent the interests of Michigan Works!. - (iii) Three individuals who represent the interests of businesses or industries. - (iv) Appointees appointed by the governor from a list of nominees submitted by the speaker of the house of representatives and senate majority leader. - (d) In collaboration with CEPI, expand the role of the P-20 longitudinal data system advisory council to see that it ensures that data it receives are understood and used correctly, that requests for aggregate data are delivered in a timely manner, and that the data are used to inform state policy and appropriations. - (e) Improve and expand the grade K to age 16 data made available through the MiSchoolData by expanding it to include pre-K and making data more usable for research. - (f) Upgrade the state longitudinal data system, including, but not limited to, upgrading back-end systems in local and state agencies, establishing the capability to merge data sets for individuals from birth to death, and ensuring data security and privacy. - (g) Assign a unique identifier code to every individual in this state at first engagement with state government, removing the Social Security number as a primary identifier of individuals. - (h) Expand the Michigan unemployment insurance agency's form, UC 1017, by adding all of the following in the requested information portion of the form and require that the form is collected at least twice annually with the first and third employer filing:

-- 1 and making data more usable for research. - - (g) Assign a unique identifier code to every individual in this state at first engagement with state government, removing the Social Security number as a primary identifier of individuals. - (h) Expand the Michigan unemployment insurance agency's form, UC 1017, by adding all of the following in the requested information portion of the form and require that the form is collected at least twice annually with the first and third employer filing: - (i) Job title.
+(i) Job title.